 The Plate Fin Heat Exchanger construction is easily customizable to meet a broad range of heat transfer and system requirements.
 Not only is the fin geometry flexible but can utilize varying folded fin types like round-crested, flat-crested, lanced, offset, louvered or wavy fins to balance heat transfer, flow rate, and pressure drop.

 Boyd’s aluminum Plate Fin Heat Exchangers are custom-designed, as every system is unique.
 We vacuum braze our plate heat exchangers for maximum cleanliness, quality, and reliability.
 Through our numerically controlled process and robust fixtures, we assure complete metallurgical bonding between plate fins for rugged and leak-free operation.
 Boyd operates multiple vacuum brazing ovens, including one that can braze parts up to 3.05 m (10 feet) long and 0.97 m (3 feet 2 inches) wide.

-Our Plate-Fin Heat Exchangers can be designed for use with any combination of gas, liquid, and two-phase fluids.
+A Plate-Fin Heat Exchanger can be designed for use with any combination of gas, liquid, and two-phase fluids.
 Our experienced engineering team carefully selects the number of plate and fin layers, the size of the plates and fin, and the type of fin for optimum performance.
 Manifold ducting and mounting brackets are welded in place as specified, and any required paint or coating (including MilSpec compliant) can be added.

 For help selecting a standard heat exchanger please try our heat exchanger selector tool